McKinney is a Proud Texas Film Friendly Community

 - When the Time Comes (TV Movie: 1987)

 - True Stories(1986)

 The City of McKinney joins more than 140 Film Friendly Texas communities that receive ongoing training and guidance from the Texas Film Commission on media industry standards, best practices, and how to effectively accommodate on-location filming activity in their community.
 The Texas Film Commission in the Office of the Governor’s Economic Development and Tourism Division has attracted $1.39 billion in local spending and created more than 153,000 production jobs across the state from 2007 to 2017.

 Visit the Texas Film Commission website and the Texas Film Friendly community program page for more about the Texas Film Commission.

 McKinney also has a place on the Texas Film Commission’s Classic Film Trail because of the Benji movie being shot here in 1973-74, along with a number of other cities that have served as film and TV show locations.
 The films and TV shows also included on the Classic Film Trail with McKinney’s primary and most recognizable Benji location (the former Dowell House Bed and Breakfast, 1104 S. Tennessee) include The Alamo, Bonnie and Clyde, Giant, Hope Floats, Leap of Faith, Logan’s Run, Urban Cowboy, and Miss Congeniality, to name a few.

 Working with McKinney on your project

 McKinney is happy to accommodate your project, no matter how small.
 Contact Beth Shumate, Visit McKinney communications manager, via email or direct phone line, 972-547-2061.
 She will be your liaison to connect you with the people and resources you'll need.
 For a glimpse at our locations that are registered with the Texas Film Commission, click HERE.
-For other photos around town, visit our Photo Hub or contact Visit McKinney for a site visit or other photos.
+For other photos of sites within our community, contact Visit McKinney at firstname.lastname@example.org for a site visit or to request photos.